|History and Timeline|

 The voters of Whatcom County passed a levy lid lift in November choosing that WCLS should maintain library services for the next 5 to 6 years depending on local and national economic factors.

-2010 The Friends of the North Fork Community Library break ground for a relocated Maple Falls branch across from the Kendall Elementary School.
-Watch for updates on the move and grand opening!
+2010 The Friends of the North Fork Community Library break ground to build the relocated Maple Falls Library across from Kendall Elementary School on land purchased by WCLS.